How to Come Up With a Great Blog Name in 30 Minutes!

 We’ll teach you how to come up with a great blog name in your niche without spending countless hours searching for creativity and domain names.

-I have started many websites in my lifetime and know one cold hard truth about blogging and website names – in general, they really do not matter.
+I have started several websites in my lifetime and I have learned one cold hard truth about blogging and website names: In general, they really do not matter.

 You probably thought that your blog name was THE most important part of your website, right!?
 Wrong.